Schedule C

 Schedule C vs Schedule F: Which Form Does a Farm, Homestead, or Agricultural Business File?
 (2026)

-Sell produce, eggs, honey, flowers, or livestock and you may belong on Schedule F, not Schedule C — the choice changes your income averaging, estimated-tax rules, and even which mileage line you use.
+Sell produce, eggs, honey, flowers, or livestock and you may belong on Schedule F, not Schedule C — and for a grower that choice decides access to income averaging and the one-installment estimated-tax rule, though both actually follow a farming or fishing business rather than the form itself.
 Learn the difference in 2026: what the IRS counts as 'farming,' why a market gardener files Schedule F while a value-added maker or landscaper files Schedule C, how self-employment tax is identical on both, and how to decide when a homestead side hustle crosses into farming.

 2026-07-01